Where are the application instructions?

 what is the pet policy for 1024 Gates avenue?

 Up to two cats are allowed per apartment.
+There is a $250 pet deposit required per cat.
 Dogs are not allowed.

 what is the pet policy for 833 Monroe Street?

 Up to two cats are allowed per apartment.
+There is a $250 pet deposit required per cat.
 One dog is allowed per apartment for units on the first, second, third and fourth floors only.
 The maximum allowable size of a dog is 40lbs.
 Dogs are forbidden from entering the basement, roof or any amenity/communal area other than the hallways on the first, second, third or fourth floor.
 Dogs may only be walked out through the Monroe Street entrance.
 A $250 annual pet fee is due at lease/renewal for apartments that keep a dog.